Random Access Channel Coding in the Finite Blocklength Regime: Problem Setup

-We conclude this section with a series of lemmata that describe the natural orderings possessed by RACs that satisfy \eqref{eq:permutationinvariance}, \eqref{eq:reducible}, \eqref{eq:silence}, and \eqref{eq:interference}.
-These properties are key to the feasibility of our achievability scheme, which appears in the next section.
+We conclude this section with a series of lemmas that describe the natural orderings possessed by RACs that satisfy our permutation-invariance, reducibility, friendliness, and interference constraints (\eqref{eq:permutationinvariance}, \eqref{eq:reducible}, \eqref{eq:silence}, and \eqref{eq:interference}).
+These properties are key to the feasibility of the approach proposed in our achievability argument in \secref{sec:main}.
 Proofs are relegated to \appref{app:proofs}.

-The first lemma shows that the quality of the channel for each active transmitter deteriorates as more transmitters join (even though the sum capacity may increase). \begin{lemma} Let $X_1, X_2, \ldots, X_k$ be i.i.d.
+The first lemma shows that the quality of the channel for each active transmitter deteriorates as the number of active transmitters grows (even though the sum capacity may increase). \begin{lemma} Let $X_1, X_2, \ldots, X_k\sim \text{ i.i.d. } P_X$.
 Under permutation-invariance \eqref{eq:permutationinvariance}, reducibility \eqref{eq:reducible}, friendliness \eqref{eq:silence}, and interference \eqref{eq:interference},

 \end{lemma}